tybottorff/bottorffdocs/notes/literature_notes.md

  - CDR3 length distributions do not correlate with genetic variability of the CDR3 region; the most constrained CDR3 length distributions are those of the α and β chains, yet they are highly variable genetically
 # CDR3 sequences in IgA nephropathy are shorter and exhibit reduced diversity
  - B cells
+# Cells with Treg-specific *FOXP3* demethylation but low CD25 are prevalent in autoimmunity
+ - recent literature: subset of FOXP3<sup>+</sup> CD25<sup>low</sup> Tregs increased in peripheral blood of SLE patients, unknown significance
+ - here, these cells seem to be up in various autoimmune diseases vs. healthy controls
+ - compared to conventional Tregs (CD25<sup>high</sup>), these CD25<sup>low</sup> Tregs are more often in the cell cycle, express PD-1 (late stage IR) more often, and express CTLA-4 less (early stage IR)
 # Cellular alterations in immune checkpoint inhibitor therapy-related cardiac dysfunction
  - perhaps underlying conditions aggrevated from ICB to induce cardiac irAE
 # Changes of peripheral T cell subsets in melanoma patients with immune-related adverse events